 - In You and Me, Masaki initially pines for Shun, but eventually begins to fall for Chizuru after he expresses his affection for her, especially considering his kind treatment towards her.

 - In Runaways, Karolina very obviously has a crush on Nico from the very first issue of the series, but Nico remains oblivious until about a quarter of the way through the second series.
 Alas, by the time she realizes her own feelings for Karolina, Karolina is engaged.
-They finally become a couple in Rainbow Rowell's Runaways, over a decade later.
+They finally become a couple in Runaways (Rainbow Rowell), over a decade later.

 - Played with in Spider-Man Loves Mary Jane, where Mary Jane Watson is initially infatuated with the dashing, daring, Spider-Man, but eventually falls for her kind, considerate tutor Peter Parker, with the twist that the suitors are one and the same.

-- In Frozen (2013), Anna is initially romantically attached to the debonair Prince Hans, but after Hans reveals his true colours as a manipulator and sociopath, Anna starts to contemplate her feelings for Kristoff, the sassy ice harvester who assisted her on her journey.
+- In Frozen (2013), Princess Anna of Arendelle is initially romantically attached to the debonair Prince Hans, but after Hans reveals his true colours as a manipulator and sociopath, Anna starts to contemplate her feelings for Kristoff Bjorgman, the sassy ice harvester who assisted her on her journey.
 Kristoff himself is initially hesitant to acknowledge that he has feelings for Anna, believing Hans to be her True Love, but after it becomes clear that Hans is the Romantic False Lead, at the end of the film, he and Anna begin a relationship.

-- In The Lion King, Simba and Nala initially react to the notion of their betrothal with revulsion, since they are Just Friends.
+- In The Lion King (1994), Simba and Nala initially react to the notion of their betrothal with revulsion, since they are Just Friends.
 When they become adults, they realize that their familiarity as cubs makes them more compatible than they thought.

 - In Better Off Dead, Lane spends a good portion of the film pining for his ex, Beth.
 In the interim, he strikes up a friendship with the French exchange student and automotive enthusiast Monique.
 By the end of the race to win Beth's affections back (which he wins on one ski) Lane realizes that he and Monique are much more compatible.